Dokandres/EcuadorNPI/README.md

 Data and materials availability:
 All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary materials.
-The data will be made available for research on reasonable request and with permission from the INSPI and the Ecuadorian ministry of health.
+The data that is not patient associated will be made available for research on reasonable request and with permission from the INSPI and the Ecuadorian ministry of health.